-Charitable Foundation for Children "Together Forever" (formerly Charitable Foundation for Children "Together Forever" Limited) (the "Foundation") was incorporated in Cyprus on 4 October 2016 by Sergey and Anna Stopnevich, under the Cyprus Companies Law, Cap.
+Charitable Foundation for Children "Together Forever" (formerly Charitable Foundation for Children "Together Forever" Limited) (the "Foundation") is domiciled in Cyprus.
+The Foundation was incorporated in Cyprus on 4 October 2016 by Sergey and Anna Stopnevich, under the Cyprus Companies Law, Cap.
 113, with the purpose to provide financial support and relief to persons in need, to provide support, education and assistance to children in need and to carry out all types of charitable, artistic and other activities, exhibitions, or other events for the purpose of promoting the well-being of people and children but not limited to adults and children who are living with illness.
-Its registered office is at 30B, Gladstonos, 3041, Limassol, Cyprus.
+Its registered office is at 30B Gladstonos, 3041 Limassol, Cyprus.